My Five Careers: A Memoir

 Some of you have told me that unrealistically, you somehow thought Joe would always be around.
 Unrealistically, I did too.
 It was just too hard to imagine a world without that force of nature.
 But Joe did leave his memoirs and writings and thru the energy, insight, wisdom, intellect, humor, and joie de vie contained within , Joe WILL go on living --and living--and living.

-A final note.
 In his memoirs Joe says:

 My story is both gratifying and scary in terms of the random.
 We come to life through the most fortuitous of events.
 If I had been conceived a day sooner or a day later - or even in a different minute or hour of the day of my conception - I, the person I am, would not be on this earth, for there is no chance that the same sperm and egg would meet again.
 That observation is humbling.
 I am an accident.